Joining up health and social care in East Sussex

 We’re building on the services already provided in our Emergency Departments to make sure that those seeking urgent care are seen by the most appropriate clinician, treated and either admitted or discharged as quickly as possible.

 Of course sometimes people need to access health and care that stretches beyond the East Sussex, for example for specialist care.
-We are also working as part of the Sussex and East Surrey Sustainability and Transformation Partnership (STP) on health and care priorities like mental health and maternity care.
+We are also working as part of the Sussex Health and Care Partnership on health and care priorities like mental health and maternity care.
 Having shared plans and priorities are important to make sure we’re approaching improvements to health and care in the most efficient way.

 On this website you can:

-- Keep up to date on health and care integration and health and care news in East Sussex.
+- Keep up to date on health and social care integration and health and social care news in East Sussex.

-- Find out about joint health and care events, and how you can get involved.
+- Find out about joint health and social care events, and how you can get involved.

-- Contact us with your questions about health and care integration in East Sussex.
+- Contact us with your questions about health and social care integration in East Sussex.

 If you’d like further information on previous system Governance arrangements, please contact us.